yangyangyang127/Seg-NN/README.md

-### TFS3D
+### Seg-NN

-TFS3D does not require any training and can conduct few-shot segmentation directly via:
+Seg-NN does not require any training and can conduct few-shot segmentation directly via:

 ```bash
 bash scripts/training_free.sh
 ```

-### TFS3D-T
+### Seg-PN

 Train and test our method under few-shot setting: